RoundTower-io/aws_audit_msteams/README.md

 # aws_audit_msteams
 An AWS Lambda function that posts output to MS Teams channels

+# Why use an AWS Lambda function?
+To borrow from the AWS documentation, lambdas are an excellent way to "run your code in response to events and automatically manages the underlying compute resources for you".
+There are no servers to set up.
+It "just works" without having to worry about configuring any complex infrastructure.

+In our case the lambda runs in response to a timer trigger.
+The lambda is driven (generally daily) to detect, document, and report running assets on our AWS environment.
+The report output is sent to an MS Teams channel.

 ## How to use it
 1. Create an "Incomming Webhook" connector in the MS Teams channel of your choice.
 [Here](https://docs.microsoft.com/en-us/outlook/actionable-messages/send-via-connectors#sending-actionable-messages-via-office-365-connectors) is a writeup describing how to do that.
 2. Save the url that gets generated and use it for the HOOK_URL value in audit.py